Digicreon/Dispak/README.md

 Dispak can concatenate files.
 The files are generated during the packaging process.

-In the [Dispak configuration file](#39-configuration-file), the `CONF_PKG_CONCAT` is an associative array.
+In the [Dispak configuration file](#311-configuration-file), the `CONF_PKG_CONCAT` is an associative array.
 Each key is the path to the generated file, and the value is a space-separated list of paths to the files to concatenate.

 Dispak can also concatenate and minify Javascript and CSS files, using the [`minifier` program](https://www.npmjs.com/package/minifier) (see [Installation prerequisites](#21-prerequisites) above).
 The files are generated (concatenated and minified) during the packaging process.

-In the [Dispak configuration file](#39-configuration-file), the `CONF_PKG_MINIFY` is an associative array.
+In the [Dispak configuration file](#311-configuration-file), the `CONF_PKG_MINIFY` is an associative array.
 Each key is the path to the generated file, and the value is a space-separated list of paths to the files to concatenate and minify.

-If a generated (concatenated, or concatenated and minified) file is version controlled, it is automatically committed after generation.
-Otherwise it is deleted after the packaging process.
+If a generated (concatenated, or concatenated and minified) file is version controlled, Dispak aborts when the file has uncommitted local modifications (you must commit, stash or roll back the file first); after the packaging process, the generated content is reverted to its committed state.
+If the file is not version controlled, it is deleted after the packaging process.
+In both cases, the generated content is only used to feed the Amazon S3 upload (see [above](#35-static-files-symlinks-and-amazon-s3)).

 ### 3.7 Apache configuration

-If you list your Apache configuration files in the [Dispak configuration file](#39-configuration-file), Dispak will check if they are already added in the system configuration.
+If you list your Apache configuration files in the [Dispak configuration file](#311-configuration-file), Dispak will check if they are already added in the system configuration.
 If not, Dispak will add the needed files in the Apache configuration tree (`/etc/apache2/sites-available` and `/etc/apache2/sites-enabled`).

-See the `CONF_INSTALL_APACHE_FILES` variable in the [configuration file](#39-configuration-file).
+See the `CONF_INSTALL_APACHE_FILES` variable in the [configuration file](#311-configuration-file).

-If you need to generate the Apache configuration files dynamically, you can use [generator scripts](##34-files-generation).
+If you need to generate the Apache configuration files dynamically, you can use [generator scripts](#34-files-generation).
 For example, if you listed the file named `apache.conf` in the `CONF_INSTALL_APACHE_FILES` variable, this file doesn't have to exist if there is a generator named `apache.conf.gen`; this generator will be used to generate the `apache.conf` file.

 ### 3.8 Xinetd configuration